中文版:https://tuki.moe/angular-magnet-and-torrent/

 By using the file hash value in the magnet link, it is possible to uniquely locate the torrent file in a distributed hash table (DHT) and then download the file by connecting to a tracker.

-The xt (exact topic) parameter in the magnet link is calculated by decoding the entire info parameter from the torrent file, which is then hashed using SHA-1.
-Finally, the magnet link is constructed by concatenating magnet:? with the parameters.
-Here’s an example in JavaScript:
+parameter from the torrent file, which is then hashed using SHA-1.
+Finally, the magnet link is constructed by concatenating magnet:?

 Conversion between magnet links and torrent parameters: